hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 We call the entire group of servers involved in XFR for a particular set of zones (all the primaries and all the secondaries) the 'transfer group'.

-Within any transfer group both AXFRs and IXFRs for a zone MUST all use the same policy, e.g., if AXFRs use AXoT then all IXFRs MUST use IXoT.

-In order to assure the confidentiality of the zone information, the entire transfer group MUST have a consistent policy of requiring confidentiality.
+In order to assure the confidentiality of the zone information, the entire transfer group MUST have a consistent policy of using XoT.
 If any do not, this is a weak link for attackers to exploit.
+For clarification, this means that within any transfer group both AXFRs and IXFRs for a zone MUST all use XoT.

 An individual zone transfer is not considered protected by XoT unless both the client and server are configured to use only XoT and the overall zone